chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 Implicit Conversions for Conditionals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-An implicit conversion for a conditional occurs at each of the following
+An implicit conversion for a conditional occurs for the condition of:

-program locations:
+  - a conditional expression,

--  The condition of a conditional expression, conditional statement,
+  - a conditional statement,
-   while-do or do-while loop statement is converted to the boolean type.
+  - a while-do loop, or
+  - a do-while loop.

 In such a condition, the following implicit conversions to ``bool`` are
 supported: